clamytoe/pyTrack/README.md

 [![License][license-image]][license-url]
 [![Twitter][twitter-image]][twitter-url]

 Helps you keep track of how much time you spend on your projects and tasks.
-A sqlite database is used to track your time logs, and it is kept simply by only implementing as few commands as needed to get a full featured application.
+A sqlite database is used to track your time logs, and it is kept simple by only implementing as few commands as needed to get a full featured application.
 You can add/remove multiple projects, start/stop tracking any of them, or completely reset the database to start with a clean slate.

 ## Installation